-"UN-Habitat has strengthened the country's capacity on slums upgrading.
+TESTIMON) "UN-Habitat has strengthened the country's capacity on slums upgrading.
 This has enabled the Government to launch projects in about five cities on 1,700 hectares for a total population of 250,000."
-Ms. Celestine Ketcha Courtes, Minister of Housing and Urban Development, Republic of Cameroon Newly paved streets for the community of Jamestown, Old Accra, Ghana. © UN-Habitat/Kirsten Milhahn FOR FURTHER INFORMATION Participatory Slum Upgrading Programme (PSUP) website H. Climate change and cities H.1.
+Ms. Celestine Ketcha Courtes, Minister of Housing and Urban Development, Republic of Cameroon Newly paved streets for the community of Jamestown, Old Accra, Ghana. © UN-Habitat/Kirsten Milhahn

+FOR FURTHER INFORMATION Participatory Slum Upgrading Programme (PSUP) website H.1.
 Integrating human settlements in National Adaptation Plans (NAPs), Nationally Determined Contributions (NDCs), and National Climate Policies